AB-204 Arctic Population Ecology (15 ECTS)

 60 ECTS within general natural sciences, of which 30 ECTS within the field of biology.
 The applicant must be enrolled in a programme at Bachelor level, or document that the courses are approved into the applicant’s current study programme.

-Knowledge of the statistical software package R will be advantageous.
+Basic knowledge of statistics and the statistical programme R will be advantageous.

 Academic content